techidaily/site-win11-tips/source/_posts/cross-os-synergy-creating-a-linux-vm-inside-windows-using-hyper-v.md

  To install Hyper-V on the VMware Windows virtual machine, repeat the following steps.

 1. Launch the VMware app on your system.
 Double-click on the Windows virtual machine to boot it up.
-2. Once you boot to the desktop, press the**Win + R** key to[launch the Run command box](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
+2. Once you boot to the desktop, press the**Win + R** key to [launch the Run command box](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
 3. Type**appwiz.cpl** and press the enter key.
 4. The programs and features window will launch.
 Click on the**Turn Windows Features on or off** option.
 5. Scroll down and click on the**Hyper-V** checkbox in the Windows Features list.